ThilanDa/Weather_Waves/README.md

 # Weather_Waves

-A simple weather application using the openweather API.
+A simple weather application using the open weather API.

 STEPS TO RUN THE CODE: